Austerlitz Real Estate is a little bit Hudson Valley and a little bit Berskshires.

 Austerlitz NY Homes

 Situated in the Berkshires foothills as it is, Town of Austerlitz real estate features some spectacular mountain scenery and some very special homes for sale.
 Architect Deborah Burke designed a modern masterpiece that sits adjacent to state forest land and looks over sweeping panoramic views.
 Build a personal paradise on 165 hilltop farmland acres; there’s a pond down the unpaved road with a cul-de-sac and well already in place.
 Or how about a 4,323-square-foot side-hall 1825 colonial on four acres retaining all its period charm and updated with the necessities of modern life, with ornamental shade trees and perennial gardens out back?
-Then you might like a garrison colonial converted from a 1950s ranch surrounded by mountains and conservation areas.

 At Coldwell Banker Village Green Realty we love sharing our market knowledge with our clients and neighbors.
 Market statistics might inform whether or not you decide to sell or hold a property or they might impact which town or village you choose of the three you're considering.
 To the right you'll find some basic market statistics.
 For in-depth comparative statistical reports visit our "Market News" page.